Visit our Sister Sites:

 Every gardener should maintain an active compost program for their garden.
 There are many ways to do this.
 The simplest way, is to create a compost pile in the back of the yard,.
 Pile up yard waste and organic material.
 Over time, nature will decompose the material in your compost pile into the rich organic matter your plants, all plants, love.You can speed up the process, by keeping the compost pile moist, and by turning the pile from time to time.

 A lot of gardeners decide to buy a compost bin or a composter.
-There are plenty of them to choose from on the market.
+There is a wide variety of compost tumblers and compost bins to choose from.on the market.
 There are many reasons to buy a composter.
 First, they are attractive and a neat way to store and compost organic matter for your garden.
 A simple compost pile in the backyard can be unsightly.
 Second, they decompose the material much faster.
 Third, they keep insects and critters out of the compost pile.
 Moles, voles, mice, and other pests can find food to eat, or a place to nest in an open pile.

 More on Composters